-This year as part of Safer Internet Day 2017 we decided to bring back our two superheros Cyber Boy and Safety Girl to make another 6 minute video to warn children of the danger that can be lurking online and how to keep themselves safe while using technology.
+This year as part of Safer Internet Day 2018 we decided to bring back our two superheros Cyber Boy and Safety Girl to make another video to warn children of the dangers that can be lurking online and how to keep themselves safe while using technology.

 Do you like chatting with your friends on your mobile phone, communicating by email or searching for information on the internet?
 Have a look below to see how you can use ICT safely, where you stay in control and you know how to get yourself out of a situation that might be dangerous or make you feel uncomfortable.

 - Do not walk along texting – lots of people have been involved in accidents because of this

 - Do no flash your phone about or brag about it, you may end up getting mugged for it

 - Think about who you give your number to – you don’t know where it might end up

 - If you take photos or films of your friends and want to share them or put them on-line, check with them first, once things are on the internet they can not be removed easily, and this could be a very big problem for you

 - Keep control of your own image too – once your picture is on-line, it can be copied, changed and shared without you knowing

 - If you receive an annoying, nasty or rude text, don’t reply to it, but do keep it and show an adult.
 If it is from another pupil, staff at school will get involved

 - Your phone must be given in every morning, we take no responsibility for lost or stolen phones.